dilafar/Surge_Global_backend/README.md

 2.install relevent dependencies

     if youre using npm then ,

         npm install

     if yore using yarn then ,

         yarn add

+    if using Docker then ,

+        docker-compose up -d --build

 3. create a .env file to store the secrets